-Top 10 LARGEST Gatherings Of PEOPLE In The World
+Top 10 LARGEST PARTIES Of ALL TIME

 Gather round, travelers, for we have something truly magnificent for you.
 If you’re a world traveler, there are certain destinations you must hit, else you’re missing out on cities that are great enough to draw millions upon millions of travelers annually.
 So, break out your 90’s wall-sized map of the world and start marking points as we look at the ten most visited vacation destinations around the globe.